eftekin/eftekin/README.md

 ## About Me

-I'm a software engineering student in Istanbul, currently exploring data science and machine learning through the Machine Learning/AI Engineer Career Path.
-If our interests align or you see potential opportunities, I'd love to connect!
+I'm a third-year software engineering student in Istanbul, diving deep into data science and machine learning through the Machine Learning/AI Engineer Career Path.
+I'm open to internship and job opportunities, so if our interests align or you see potential opportunities, I'd love to connect!
 Feel free to reach out to me at mustafa@eftekin.dev.

 <!-- Tech Stack -->
 <h2 align="center">💻 Tech Stack</h2>